uggla/planetoid/README.md

 `cargo run -- -m spectator -n "Planetoid spectator"`

 #### Running in network mode, debug and as god
-`-dd`: debug allow to see messages sent to the web socket.
+`-dd`: debug, allows to see messages sent to the web socket.

-`-g`: god mode, ship cannot be destroyed.
+`-g`: god mode, player ship cannot be destroyed.

 `-n`: player name (default: planetoid)